 Kellogg College Hardship Fund

 Kellogg recognises that you may encounter financial difficulties for unforeseen and exceptional circumstances beyond your control.
 If this is the case and you are experiencing hardship you can make an application to the College’s Hardship Fund which is able to make awards between £200 and £1000 in certain circumstances.
 Consideration will be given to any changes from your current circumstances to those that you anticipated, the level of hardship that you are experiencing, and whether you can demonstrate that, with some assistance, you are able to afford to complete your studies.
-In the first instance, contact the Academic Administrator who will discuss your circumstances confidentially and explain the next steps.
+In the first instance, contact the Academic Office who will discuss your circumstances confidentially and explain the next steps.
 The termly financial support email provides details of the application process.

 The College Hardship Committee will endeavour to consider your application promptly.
 Please note that if you anticipate also making an application to any University hardship fund, you will need to allow enough time to receive a response from the College to fit its application deadlines which are available on its application form.

 Oxford Hardship Fund (OHF)

 The University Committee on Student Hardship makes awards on the grounds of unforeseeable hardship and may provide help in the form of a grant or loan, depending on the applicant’s circumstances.
 Awards to successful applicants are made on the basis of a comparison of a student’s proposed finances for the current academic year with University estimates of finances required.
 You will need to demonstrate that your circumstances have changed exceptionally since you completed the Financial Declaration.

-You must discuss applications with College first as part of this process so please contact the Academic Administrator as soon as possible in such circumstance and they will be happy to discuss your concerns confidentially with you and advise you of the next steps.
+You must discuss applications with College first as part of this process so please contact the Academic Office as soon as possible in such circumstance and they will be happy to discuss your concerns confidentially with you and advise you of the next steps.